 Date:

-Name:
+Name:Last

-Name:Last First Middle
+Last First Middle

 Email Address:

-Last Four Digits of Soci al Security Numbe er OR Student ID Nu umber
+Last Four Digits of Soci ial Security Numb oer OR Student ID Nu mber

 Program (select one): Bachelor's Master's Doctoral

-I(Print Student's] Name) officially request to change to the (academic year) catalog.
+I(Print Student's Name) officially request to change to the (academic year) catalog.

-I must contact my academic advisor to discuss which course nail account.
-I understand that when as I need to enroll in to complete my ents in this new catalog.
+my request is approved I must contact my academic advisor to discuss which course nail account.
+I understand that wheres I need to enroll in to complete my ents in this new catalog.

 Student Signature:

 To be processed by Div vision of Student Services:

 Date Received:

-Date Received: Approved Denie d
+Date Received: Denie ed

-If denied, reason for den iial:
+If denied, reason for der

-Signature of Registrar:
+Signature of Registrary